Article

 What are the effects of divorce regarding property and non-property relations between spouses?

-The innocent spouse who suffered injury through the dissolution of marriage may require the other to pay damages and will be different from the performance of compensatory benefit, benefit belonging to the spouse when the divorce is pronounced due to the exclusive fault of the defendant spouse, in order to offset the significant imbalance caused by the divorce.
+The innocent spouse who suffered injury through the dissolution of marriage may require the other to pay damages and will be different from the performance of compensatory benefit, a benefit belonging to the spouse when the divorce is pronounced due to the exclusive fault of the defendant spouse, in order to offset the significant imbalance caused by the divorce.
 However, the compensatory gain can be granted only if the marriage lasted at least 20 years.
-If you wish to apply for this compensatory gain, our Romanian lawyers can assist.

 How is the relationship between parents and their minor children affected as a result of the dissolution of marriage?

-In exceptional cases, the court may pronounce the placement of the child to a relative, in another family, an individual or organization for protection under certain conditions.
-Our lawyers in Romania can assist you in all matters related to the wellbeing of children after divorce.
+In exceptional cases, the court may pronounce the placement of the child to a relative, in another family, an individual, or an organization for protection under certain conditions.
+Our lawyers in Romania can assist you in all matters related to the well-being of children after divorce.

 In terms of housing the child after divorce, the court, on the grounds of the child’s higher interest, may conclude that he/she has to live with a parent or other relatives, or even other people or a care institution.
 The Parent or parents who don’t live with their children have the right to have personal ties to them.
 The Family Law experts at our Romanian law firm can give you more details.